 - (A) Bonus Values.
 The following pass tricks carry a bonus value (basic and reverse one foot only), which are treated as separate from the whole trick and shall be judged and scored as bonuses:

 - (1) Hop-Front (One Foot BSP)-50 points

 - (2) Hop-Back (One Foot BSP)-100 points

 - (3) Hop-Back (Line BSP)-100 points

 - (4) Hop-Back One Foot (Line BSP)-200 points

 - (5) One Foot (Line BSP)-100 points

-- Bonus is permitted for both feet, thus allowing two one-foot hops with bonus credit.

 (B) Double Credit.
 A skier cannot be credited with a trick and then credited again with the repeated trick and the bonus.
-When a skier performs a trick and repeats the trick with the bonus, the skier will only be credited with the bonus points for the repeated trick
+When a skier performs a trick and repeats the trick with the bonus, the skier will only be credited with the bonus points for the repeated trick.